 How to Apply

-We use the AMCAS application service as well as a supplemental application to the School of Medicine.
+The American Medical College Application Service® (AMCAS®) is the AAMC's centralized medical school application processing service.
+We use the AMCAS application service as well as a secondary application for the School of Medicine Columbia.

 After you Apply

 It takes AMCAS four to six weeks to verify all your information before turning it over to us.
 Use this valuable interim to prepare for your interview and continue any clinical or volunteer opportunities with which you are involved.
-Be sure to review the admission timeline and ensure all your supplementary materials are submitted.
+Be sure to review our Admissions Timeline and ensure all your supplementary materials are submitted.

 Letters of Recommendation

-You'll need to submit three letters of recommendation with your AMCAS application.
-We highly recommend two of these be from faculty in the sciences, so that we may better understand your abilities in the basic sciences.
-The AMCAS has helpful information on how to request letters from your recommenders and what information should be included in the letters.
+You'll need to submit three individual letters of recommendation or a committee evaluation with your AMCAS application.
+We highly recommend that two of these letters be from faculty in the sciences, so that we may better understand your abilities in the basic sciences.
+We will consider a maximum of five letters.
+AMCAS has helpful information on how to request letters from your recommenders and what information should be included in the letters.

 How to Prepare for Your Interview